 School District Organization HandbookReference for procedures and responsibilities for all parties involved in the school district organization process.

-The guidance in this handbook is not binding on local educational agencies or other entities.
-Except for statutes, regulations, and court decisions that are referenced herein, the handbook is exemplary, and compliance with it is not mandatory (see California Education Code Section 33308.5).
+The guidance in this handbook is not binding on local educational agencies (LEAs) or other entities.
+Except for statutes, regulations, and court decisions that are referenced herein, the handbook is exemplary, and compliance with it is not mandatory (see California Education Code (EC) Section 33308.5).

 Permission is hereby granted to county offices of education and school districts (and their agents) to reproduce portions of this publication for educational purposes only and not for resale.
 The source of the material should be acknowledged.
 Please see the California Department of Education copyright statement.

 A tool is available to assist LEAs with calculating blended Local Control Funding Formula (LCFF) funding rates for reorganizing school districts.
 To request a copy of the instructions and Excel file please contact firstname.lastname@example.org.

 Most people see school districts as stable or even permanent governmental entities.
 School district boundaries, however, do change.
 Territory is transferred from one school district to another, districts are divided or combined with their neighbors, and some districts are terminated.
 This handbook describes how these changes come about.